dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Another day of panda tutorials and keying in code, however I made it through 6 today.

 **Thoughts:** I'm doing better today and being more productive than I have in a very long time.
 Feels good!!

+### Day 73: 21 May 2020

+**Today's Progress**: Another day of panda tutorials and keying in code, however I only made it through 3 today.

+**Thoughts:** Not struggling to keep going and plan another few days before I go back to work